Reclaiming Nanny Morgan

 Ann’s story is truly shocking on so many levels, as it demonstrates the very real dangers one faced when stereotyped as a witch, but also how women navigated a society which was set up to harm them.
 She represents working class womanhood, and all the difficulties life threw upon such women.
 She is also representative of any woman who divulged from accepted behaviour, and how they were at risk of ostracization, contempt and violence.
 One only has to look at the witch trials to see the myriad of ways in which men enacted cruelty against women.
 Ann represents the fate of many women who were persecuted under the guise of witchcraft, but also the ill treatment women faced at the hands of men who purported to love them.
 She was a victim of domestic abuse, taken too soon at the hand of a lover.
 Her fate is sadly still a common one.
 I certainly believe she deserved better, and they deserved better.
 She was denied of her legacy, and through her story we can begin to understand Shropshire’s relationship with witchcraft.
 There was a persistent belief in its potency and power, but a fear strong enough to drive a community to attempt to wipe Ann Morgan out of existence.
 Though the folkloric story attached to her is important, she shouldn’t be reduced to such a narrative.
 Ann Morgan was a woman made of multiplicities, both good and bad and everything in between and she should be remembered as such.
 Her death was a crime, and I think even today this is forgotten.
 Her death was a crime, and we should not be satisfied with narratives that pertain to her being a wicked witch or evil spirit.
 She was a woman who faced prejudice and stereotyping throughout her life, and even 166 years after her death, she is still being stereotyped.
 Her community should have known better, and I think we too should know better.
 We should not be as clumsy when dealing with her, or indeed other women like her.
 We need to be realistic and show empathy.

 With this in mind, I implore you to remember Ann Morgan, and this complex aspect of Shropshire’s history.
 Ann’s legacy deserves to be turned into a war-cry, loud enough for everyone to hear.
 She was a woman, and she endured, despite everything life threw at her.
 I hope that by sharing her story I can begin to turn the tide against the narrative given by those who sort to vilify and erase her from memory.
 Ann Morgan will not be forgotten, nor will she be consigned to memory as some villainous witch.
-She was a woman, who was murdered, a victim, as long as her story is remembered will stand for all the other forgotten women who sadly shared her fate.
+She was a woman, who was murdered, a victim and yet she was so much more.
+As long as her story is remembered, she will stand for all the other forgotten women who sadly shared her fate.

 Thank you for taking the time to read this, and I hope that I have done her story justice.